tsegall/fta/README.md

 This generates a file named &lt;Stream&gt;.fta with the inputs to the analysis for debugging.

+You can replay the trace file (assuming a local build) using:

+`$ types/build/install/fta/bin/types --replay <Stream>.fta`

 ## Background Reading ##

 * Extracting Syntactic Patterns from Databases (https://arxiv.org/abs/1710.11528v2)